Epilepsy Awareness & Protocols

 - When directed by organisational policy

-Trinity have developed a Epilepsy Care Plan and Emergency Medicine Protocol based on information provided by Epilepsy Ireland.
+Trinity has developed an Epilepsy Care Plan Document based on information provided by Epilepsy Ireland.
 The care plans describe the student’s epilepsy and the appropriate first aid.
-Even if seizures are well controlled staff may need to be informed in case of breakthrough seizures or any impact on memory, learning and behaviour.
+Even if seizures are well-controlled staff may need to be informed in case of breakthrough seizures or any impact on memory, learning and behaviour.
 If a student only has sleep seizures staff still need to know about any effects of disrupted sleep.
-Information from the care plan may be disclosed with the student’s permission to ensure all parties involved in the students education are aware of the student’s epilepsy and management.
+Information from the care plan may be disclosed with the student’s permission to ensure all parties involved in the student's education are aware of the student’s epilepsy and management.

 A Protocol for the administration of Buccal Midazolam in epilepsy may be required for students seeking rooms on Campus or in Trinity Hall or who have personal care needs while attending their course and related activities.
 This protocol should be completed by, or in consultation with, the prescribing medical practitioner.